See the Libraries' COVID-19 page for the latest updates on library services.

 What is books by mail?

-Books By Mail is a service offered to Penn graduate students and faculty members to facilitate their research while living 75 miles or more away from campus.
-Eligible participants will be able to request delivery of on-shelf Penn Libraries circulating books via insured carrier to their homes.
+Books By Mail is a service offered to Penn students, faculty and staff to facilitate their research.
+Participants will be able to request delivery of on-shelf Penn Libraries circulating books via insured carrier to their homes.
 Biddle Law Library materials are not included in the service.

-Items on reserve, Bestsellers, Interlibrary Loan, BorrowDirect and E-ZBorrow materials, VHS, DVD's, music CD's, and other short-loan items are excluded, as are journals, reference and other non-circulating materials.
+Items on reserve, Bestsellers, Interlibrary Loan, BorrowDirect and E-ZBorrow materials are excluded, as are journals, reference and other non-circulating materials.
+During the Covid-19 closure, certain materials MAY be mailed that are normally restricted.
+Music CD's and DVD's may be requested during this period.

 Who is eligible for books by mail?

-The service is available to refistered graduate students and to faculty with continuing appointments who live more than 75 miles from Philadelphia within the United States and Canada.
+The service is available to students, faculty and staff within the United States and Canada.

 How do you communicate about books by mail?